Alabel: Creation of Ladol

 Provincial Ordinance Nos.
 2003-025 (dated December 1, 2003) and 2011-7-048 (July 26, 2011) of the Sarangani Provincial Board provided for the constitution of Sitio Ladol in Brgy.
 Poblacion into a regular barangay.
 This was ratified in a plebiscite held on August 18, 2012.

 The separation was further formalized when Pres.
 Rodrigo Duterte signed Republic Act 11599 on December 10, 2021.

-Salarda Administration (2016-present)
+Salarda Administration (2016–present)

 The administration of Vic Paul Salarda started in 2016.
 Infrastructure projects and community services were his administration's priority.
 Serbisyong Smile sa Barangay (SSB) was his flagship program where government agencies joined to bring services to various barangay in the municipality.
 Smile Alabel is the popular tagline of Mayor Nonoy.

-Cityhood

-House Bill No. 3494 was filed last August 6, 2019, for the conversion of the municipality of Alabel into a component city in the province of Sarangani.
-The bill is currently pending with the committee on local government since August 13, 2019.

 Creation of New Canaan

 On August 20, 2022, majority of selected residents of Alabel ratified in a plebiscite Provincial Ordinance No. 2009-6-044, dated June 29, 2009, separating a part of Barangay Pag-asa to create a new one to be called New Canaan.